gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classRefinedDiscretePoloidalCSSplineMappingBuilder.md

 * `exec_space` The execution space where this class runs any for loops.
 * `analytical_mapping` The analytical mapping to be described by this discrete mapping.
-* `builder` A spline builder to be used to create a spline approximating the analytical mapping.
+* `interpolator` A spline interpolator to be used to create a spline approximating the analytical mapping.
-* `evaluator` A spline evaluator to be used to evaluate a spline approximating the analytical mapping.